- August 3, 2019

 "Ghost of Tomorrow: Chapter 1" is a cyberpunk-themed action RPG set in a dystopian future.
 As the player character, a former soldier with enhanced abilities, you must navigate a corrupt and oppressive society, battling enemies and making tough choices that impact the story.
 The game features tactical combat, character customization, and a rich, immersive world to explore.

-- The game features beautiful graphics and a creepy atmosphere that enhances the horror experience.
+- The game features beautiful graphics and a creepy atmosphere that effectively immerses players in the horror experience.

-- The story is intriguing and has a unique premise, with elements of time travel and paranormal activities.
+- The story is intriguing and has potential, with a unique time-traveling concept that keeps players engaged.

-- The gameplay is limited, primarily consisting of walking and triggering events, with little player interaction or choices.
+- The gameplay is very limited, primarily consisting of walking and triggering events, with little player agency or meaningful choices.

-- The narrative feels superficial and relies on clichés, lacking depth and engagement.
+- The narrative feels superficial and relies on clichés, with important story elements conveyed through scattered notes rather than immersive storytelling.

-“I do not want to spoil the story, but let's just say referring to the game as a time-traveling experience is very much spot-on.”
+“I do not want to spoil the story, but let's just say referring to the game as a time-travelling experience is very much spot-on.”

 “I love love love the storyline and will be counting the minutes until the second chapter.”

-“Since this is labeled as chapter 1, the story remains unfinished after 30 minutes of playtime.”
+“Since this is labelled as chapter 1, the story remains unfinished after 30 minutes of playtime.”

 “The fundamental issue with this game is the narrative: the story is told only through papers and posters scattered around the various rooms of the game.”